Suriya-Pravin/WORKSHOP-3-Canny-Edge-Detection/README.md

 ## AIM:
-To perform various edge detection techniques on an input image using Python and OpenCV.
+To detect edges in an image using Canny edge detection.

 ## PROCEDURE:

-1. Import the required libraries such as OpenCV, NumPy, and Matplotlib.
+1. Import required libraries: OpenCV and Matplotlib.
-2. Load the input image in grayscale mode.
+2. Load the input image in grayscale format.
-3. Apply Sobel operator in both X and Y directions to detect edges.
-4. Apply Laplacian operator to highlight image intensity variations.
+3. Apply Gaussian Blur to reduce image noise.
-5. Apply Canny edge detector with threshold values.
+4. Perform Canny Edge Detection with appropriate threshold values.
+5. Display both the original and edge-detected images.
-6. Display all detected edge results using Matplotlib.
+6. Analyze the detected edges.
-7. Analyze and compare the results from different edge detection techniques.

 ## REQUIREMENTS:
 - Python 3.x